openjdk/jdk/doc/testing.md

 ### Gtest

+**Note:** To be able to run the Gtest suite, you need to configure your build to be able to find a proper version of the gtest source.
+For details, see the section ["Running Tests" in the build documentation](building.html#running-tests).

 Since the Hotspot Gtest suite is so quick, the default is to run all tests.
 This is specified by just `gtest`, or as a fully qualified test descriptor `gtest:all`.